Introducing the Animals and Nature at Blessingbourne Estate

 Blessingbourne’s collection of self-catering apartments in the courtyard, are pet friendly and we love introducing our dogs to the guests.

 Ruby, our Jack Russell Chihuahua cross is another rescue dog.
 Ruby turned up at a friend’s house lost and hungry and Blessingbourne decided to adopt her.
-She loves everyone and likes to go walking with the guests and eating Colleen’s shoes.
+She loves everyone and likes to go walking with the guests and eat Colleen’s shoes.

 Inca, the latest addition to the bunch is our beautiful big bouncy Labrador who thinks she is a Jack Russell.
 Inca loves to sit on your knee and lick you to death, she is everyone’s favourite with a fabulous glossy coat.